alphonsus/alphonsus/_posts/2016-8-8-programmer-notebook.md

 ---
 layout: post-with-cover
-title:  "Making A Programmer Notebook App #1"
+title:  "Programmer Notebook Log #1 – Overview"
 categories: electron
 comments: true
 ---

-Hello.
-Starting today I will be devlogging my process on making a programmer notebook app for macOS.
+Hello, I'm devlogging my process on making a programmer notebook app for macOS using Electron.

-### Problem #1
+### The Problem

 I take down programming notes and cheat sheets a LOT on my Mac's Notes app.
 It usually looks like this: